Hubmakerlabs/replicatr/README.md

-It will use a [badger](https://github.com/dgraph-io/badger) data store, interface with the [internet computer](https://internetcomputer.org/) interface for often read less often written event types (all except ephemeral, private and bulky data content).
+It will use a [badger](https://github.com/dgraph-io/badger) data store, interface with the [internet computer](https://internetcomputer.org/) for all event types except ephemeral, private and bulky data content.